airbnb/stemcell/README.md

 This README presents `stemcell` as a tool for administrators to use to create instances.
 However, we designed `stemcell` to be easily useful for automated systems which control server infrastructure.
 These automated systems can call out to `stemcell` on the command-line or use the ruby classes directly.

-To see how we manage our cloud, check out the rest of SmartStack, especially Cortex, our auto-scaling system.

 ## Similar Tools ##